codefashioned/teknahlohjeez/README.md

 - `sudo su` <- Type this without any other command to login as the root user and stay logged in as long as your Terminal session is open or until you type `exit`.
 Be careful because it leaves you all kinds of vulnerable.
 Your prompt path will change when you're logged in as the root user.

 ##### Hard
 Give your user full rights and privileges on your computer.
-This is kind of like permanently enablilng `sudo su` for your user.
+This is kind of like permanently enabling `sudo su` for your user.
 It's not the easiest in the world to get set on a mac.
 There are plenty of tutorials that tell you different ways to do it so, if you want to go down that path, google it.

 Typically, I do everything in my power not to use `sudo` and only use it when required.
 Whenever possible, I don't install applications using `sudo` because I don't want to have to log in as the root user everytime I use that application.

-#### `PATH`
+#### `$PATH`
 Scenario: You are in `/MyComputer/MyName/`.
 In `/MyComputer/MyName/` there is a program called `awesome.app` that has a command line interface tool called 'awesome'.
 You change directories `cd Sites` so that you're now in `/MyComputer/MyName/Sites`.
 You list the files `ls -a` and see a file called `ohmanthisis.awesome`.
 You run the file `awesome ohmanthisis.awesome` but get an error that your computer can't find `awesome`.
 That's because the context of your command is your current working directory, which doesn't include the `awesome` app.
 To run your command, you need to type `/MyComputer/MyName/awesome ohmanthisis.awesome` or something much more convoluted depending on where the `awesome` command line tool is actually installed.

-This is where PATH comes in.
-You can set a PATH for `awesome` so that no matter where you are in the file system, whenever you ask `awesome` to do something, the computer uses the PATH that you set for it.
+This is where $PATH comes in.
+You can set a $PATH for `awesome` so that no matter where you are in the file system, whenever you ask `awesome` to do something, the computer uses the $PATH that you set for it.

 #### Some lingo
 - 'cwd' <- Current Working Directory

-### Node & NPM
+### Node, NPM, and the `n` package

 #### Node
 [Node.js](https://nodejs.org/en/) is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.